Personal Property Appraisal

 A personal property appraisal is a professional assessment of the value of tangible personal items such as furniture, jewelry, art, antiques, collectibles, electronics, vehicles, and household goods.

 This is not the same as a real estate appraisal, which evaluates land or buildings.
 Instead, a personal property appraisal focuses on movable items that are not attached to real estate.
+We offer appraisals virtually and in person.

 Why Get a Personal Property Appraisal?